noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

 - operations teams: ensure stability
 - kaizen: japenese; continuous improvement
 - feedback loop: any process that recursively uses its own outcome as input when deciding what to do next (subsequent outcomes)

   - work > commit > build > test > release > support
   - effective feedback is what drives any control designed to improve a system

+- logistics tail: the idea that everything has an ongoing cost, e.g. each tool in your toolchain requires
+  - continued learning
+  - patches & upgrades
+  - etc

 ## five levels of devops